muarshad01/LLM/Notes/lecture01_notes.md

 ## Build an LLM from Scratch

-* Instructor: __Dr.
-Raj Dander__.
+* Instructor: Dr. Raj Dander
 * Graduated from IIT Madras with a BTech in ME in 2017.
-* After that, graduated from MIT with a PhD in ML in 2022.
+After that, graduated from MIT with a PhD in ML in 2022.
-* Mission: Make AI accessible to everyone.__
+* Mission: __Make AI accessible to everyone.__

 ***